- Year: 2014

 This final argument blows Christian’s mind yet again, and now he is a changed man.
 Roll credits… oh wait there’s still HALF AN HOUR OF THIS MOVIE LEFT.

-Christian re-enters the party, now completely careless and about the poor and fully in the Christmas spirit, because those things now go hand in hand.
+Christian re-enters the party, now completely careless about the poor and fully in the Christmas spirit, because those things now go hand in hand.
 Now, like Kirk, he sees the presents piled high by the tree as the city skyline of Bethlehem (a serious argument made, not kidding).
 He apologizes to his wife for not seeing the true meaning of Christmas sooner.
 It’s like Kirk Cameron’s sick, twisted version of How the Grinch Stole Christmas.

 Maybe Christmas, he guessed, just came from a mall